Medically reviewed on January 18, 2018

 Usual Adult Dose for Ovulation Induction:

-50 to 100 mg orally once a day for 5 days.
-Generally, one course of therapy is sufficient.
+Initial course: 50 mg orally once a day for 5 days

 What other drugs will affect clomiphene?